 Liu et al (2014) Regulation of plasmacytoid dendritic cell development in mice by aryl hydrocarbon receptor.
 Immunol Cell Biol 92 200 PMID: 24165981

 Do you know of a great paper that uses CH 223191 from Tocris?
-If so please let us know.
+Please let us know.